rkravi24/smart-crop-selector/README.md

 ---

 ### Prerequisites
-- Python 3.x installed on your machine.
+- Python 3.10 installed on your machine.
 - A modern web browser for the frontend.
 - Required API keys:
   - **OpenWeatherMap API Key:**
   - **JSONBin.io API Key:**

-  - **json data** Required json data given in a separate dir "jsonData" store this in your jsonBin.io account in two separate bin and copy all required api and link. (see required configuration variables in config.py file)

   - **.env** Create a .env file in the root directory of your project.
 Store the
     configuration variables inside the .env file.

+  - **Below is the format you need to store in the .env directory,with required data**

+      JSONBIN_BIN_ID= "put your own"
+      JSONBIN_API_KEY= "put your own"
+      GET_DETAILS_URL= "put your own"
+      FIND_SEEDS_URL= "put your own"

+  - **json data** Required json data given in a separate dir "jsonData" store this in your jsonBin.io account in two separate bin and copy all required api and link. (see required configuration variables in config.py file)

+# OpenWeather API Key
+JS_API_KEY= "put your own"